drshika/tanpura-app/PROPOSAL.md

 ### Week 2:
 **Code:**
-- [ ] get the tanpura loop to function properly.
+- [x] get the tanpura loop to function properly.
-- [ ] increasing and decreasing tanpura speed.

 **Visualizer:**
-- [ ] Play and pause the tanpura from the visualizer.
+- [x] Play and pause the tanpura from the visualizer.

 ### Week 3:
 **Code:**